ojscutt/wtf/README.md

 ## gotchas
 - !This code was hastily written!
 Please check the model interpretation printouts from `tf_to_dict` match your expected network structure before trying `compile_from_dict` steps
+- The NumPy version of `forward_pass` contains an assert to check that the batch shape passed to the network which is not present in the JAX version (to allow compilation) - therefore, I strongly advice checking behaviour of `forward_pass` in NumPy before switching to JAX!
 - You will need to hard code your data scaling and any custom objects (like a final PCA reprojection layer, for example) as a wrapper around your `wtf_model.forward_pass(x)` to get expected results
 - Currently only supports simple sequential or branching networks
 - Currently only implemented `elu` activation